 Once I know the album you’d like and how many spreads you are thinking, I can tell you how many images will fit.
-Albums, remember, come with 10 spreads (20 pages) as standard.
+Albums come with 20 spreads (40 pages) as standard.

 As a general rule of thumb, I like to design with an average of 2 or 3 images per spread.
-Some spreads may have up to 6 images, and others will have just one panoramic image – PS this looks awesome, BTW.
+A larger 12 X 12 album allows for more images because they won’t get lost on the large page.
+An 8 X 8 album only looks good with a maximum of 4 per spread.
+Some spreads will have just one panoramic image – PS this looks awesome, BTW.

 It’s best not to crowd every spread, and to allow your design to breathe, with some white space too.

 My photography also adheres to these same principles of minimalism and negative space.
 Rather than cramming 10 images onto every spread, I design with simplicity and boldness in mind.
 I recommend simply adding extra spreads, available for a small cost.